kubernetes-sigs/gateway-api-inference-extension/docs/proposals/004-endpoint-picker-protocol/README.md

 }
 ```

 The value of the header or metadata entry MUST contain at least one endpoint in `<ip:port>` format or multiple endpoints in `<ip:port>,<ip:port>,...` format.
 Multiple endpoints are separated by commas.
 The first valid endpoint in the list will be used.
-And if retrying is happening, the proxy will try the endpoints after the previously selected endpoint in order.
+If retry is configured, the proxy will go sequentially down the list until one valid endpoint is found.

 Constraints:
 - If the EPP did not communicate the server endpoint via these two methods, it MUST return an error as follows: